 Variations of temperature-induced deformations of rail-strings are compensated by temperature strains, hence, variations of the span relative deflection will insignificantly affect the route's rail-string smoothness when the span between the anchored supports remains unchanged.
 The string will not have any deformation seams along its stretch, it will respond to temperature variations like a telephone wire or a power transmission line which are also suspended with deflection between supports without joints for several kilometers, like the strings in the rail.
 The maximum temperature variations for 100° C, for example, -50° C (winter) to $+50^{\circ}$ C (summer) will cause relative deflection variations within 1/10,000 basically without any effect upon the route smoothness.
-Elongation strains in the string will add approximately 500 kgf/cm^2 in the summer and deduct the same 500 kgf/cm^2 in the winter.
-A smaller temperature difference, for example, along the sea portion arranged in the tunnel, will produce a milder strain deformation of the rail-string.
+Elongation strains in the string will add approximately 500 kgf/cm^2 in and deduct the same 500 kgf/cm^2 in winter.
+A smaller temperature difference will produce a milder strain deformation of the rail-string.

-Taking into account a highly streamlined design of the STS and the vehicles, the relative deflection of the STS route overland structure under the influence of lateral winds blowing with the speed 100 km/h will amount to 1/10,000...1/5,000 without any significant effect upon the transport line's performance.
+Taking into account a highly streamlined design of the STS and the vehicles, the relative deflection of the STS route under the influence of lateral winds blowing with the speed 100 km/h will amount to 1/10,000...1/5,000 without any significant effect upon the transport line's performance.